rewls/linux-device-drivers/02-building-and-running-modules/README.md

 - If things don't match, the module is not loaded.

-- A look in the system log file will reveal the specific problem that caused the module to fail to load.
+- A look in the system log file (*/var/log/messages* or whatever your system is configured to use) will reveal the specific problem that caused the module to fail to load.

-- If you need to compile a module for a specific kernel version, you will need to use the build system and wource tree for that particular version.
+- If you need to compile a module for a specific kernel version, you will need to use the build system and source tree for that particular version.

 - A simple change to the `KERNELDIR` variable in the example makefile shown previously does the trick.